Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Gaussianity

-In the proof of the Theorem \ref{connected Gauss} the scaling that naturally emerges is that involving the urn scheme.
+In the proof of Theorem \ref{connected Gauss} the scaling that naturally emerges is that involving the urn scheme.
 This variance is convenient because it is straightforward to compute.
 However, one may desire a theorem statement which is in terms of only the vertex process.
-We will allow this by showing that in the connected regime the two variances are within a constant and hence asymptotically equivalent.
+We will allow this by showing that in the connected regime the two variances are within an additive constant and hence asymptotically equivalent.